TrustedComputingGroup/pandoc/guide.md

-Note the table caption and cross-reference in curly braces below the table.
+Note the table caption and cross-reference in curly braces above the table.

 ## HTML Tables